Anchorage Air Route Traffic Control Center

-Anchorage Air Route Traffic Control Center (PAZA/ZAN) is located just outside the main gate of Joint Base Elmendorf-Richardson at 700 North Boniface Parkway in Anchorage, Alaska, United States.
+Anchorage Air Route Traffic Control Center (PAZA/ZAN, radio communications: Anchorage Center) is an Area Control Center operated by the Federal Aviation Administration just outside the main gate of Joint Base Elmendorf-Richardson at 700 North Boniface Parkway in Anchorage, Alaska, United States.
 The Anchorage ARTCC is one of 22 Air Route Traffic Control Centers in the United States.
+Anchorage Center is the 20th busiest ARTCC in the United States, making it the third least busy.
+In 2024, Anchorage Center handled 616,121 aircraft.

 Center breakdown

 Anchorage ARTCC (ZAN) is the northern, eastern, and westernmost center and is one of three designated oceanic centers.
 The Anchorage ARTCC has control responsibility for more than 2500000 nmi2 of airspace divided between three areas of specialization and 15 sectors.
 ZAN operates on two separate automation platforms, ATOP (Advanced Technologies & Oceanic Procedures) and MEARTS (Microprocessor En Route Automated Radar Tracking System)/FDP-2000 (Micro En Route Automated Radar Tracking System).
 The facility also makes use of other technology systems such as FDP2000, DOTS+, ANICS, ADS-B, ADS-C and Wide area multilateration (WAM).

 Some of the sectors cover extremely large geographic areas and on average use more communications frequencies per sector than any other facility.
 RADAR coverage is limited to 55-60% of the airspace.